mimhelix/mimhelix/LA.md

 So, even if we assume that Third World economies contribute nothing to the U.$., if Amerikan workers produced no surplus value at all, the amount of profit that capitalists would have received from discrimination alone in 2010 would have been $2.01 trillion.
 In other words, if the U.$. *only* exploited labor in the internal semi-colonies, they still would have been able to make $2.01 trillion in profit.
 Since the actual U.$. after tax corporate profit in 2010 was about $1.5 trillion, we can safely say that yes, *even if* the U.$. economy is totally isolated from the rest of the world, **internal national oppression still more than accounts for all of the profit realized in the U.$.** This means Amerikan workers can't really be producing surplus value in any significant quantity.

 Of course, the U.$ economy is not isolated from the rest of the world, and U.$.
 GDP is *not* a good measure of the amount of value *produced* in the United $tates.
-In reality, GDP includes a lot of value extracted from Third World workers and realized in the U.$.
-But the point of the above analysis is to show that, even granting one of the most stringent assumptions of chauvinist pseudo-Marxists, that everything in U.$.
+In reality, GDP includes a lot of value extracted from Third World workers and realized in the U.$.<sup><a name="note3">[3](#ref3)</a></sup> But the point of the above analysis is to show that, even granting one of the most stringent assumptions of chauvinist pseudo-Marxists, that everything in U.$.
 GDP is produced internally, the majority of the U.$. population can't be producing surplus value.

 How does the picture change when we acknowledge that Third World labor contributes substantially to imperialist economies, and how do things look in non-U.$. imperialist countries?